eliseohh1506/RAGApp/README.md

 # SAP RAG Chatbot

-This is a chat application used to chat with your data in a document.
+This is a chat application used to cross check documents against policy to see if documents are compliant It uses:
-It uses:
 - SAP HANA vector store to store vectors
-- Mistral-7B-Instruct-v0.3 as chat LLM
-- all-MiniLM-l6-v2 as embeddings LLM
+- SAP DoX API to upload invoices, retrieve extracted fields
+- Embeddings and Chat LLM are both deployed on SAP AI Launchpad
 - FastAPI for api, Langchain for DevOps and AI chain
 - Streamlit for application.